Tamas-Gavlider/The-Hunger-Gamers/README.md

   1. Test each link on the registration page.
 Each link worked as expected, and any links leading to external pages opened correctly in a seperate browser tab.<br>

 Registration form:
   1. The form worked as expected.
 Form could not be submitted without filling in the <em>First Name</em>,<em>Email</em> and choosing one of the radio buttons.
-If any of the field is not filled out/radio button not checked, the form directs the user to fill the empty field/select radio button.
+If any of the field is not filled out/radio button not checked, the form directs the user to fill the empty field/select radio button.<br>
   [Test with required inputs](/docs/testing/reg-form-test/reg-form-test-no-details.png)<br>
   [Test with first name](/docs/testing/reg-form-test/reg-form-test-with-first-name.png)<br>
   [Test with first name and email](/docs/testing/reg-form-test/reg-form-test-with-fname-email.png)<br>